Skip to main content

 OMPorg has four major objectives, each subdivided into multiple smaller components.
 The major objectives are as follows: First, what is the molecular basis of OMP island formation?
 Second, do OMPs influence the functions of proteins in the inner membrane of Gram-negative bacteria?
 Third, do repository cells endow bacterial populations with OMP memory?
 Repository cells are those cells that house the majority of old OMPs following cell division.
 Fourth, do OMP islands coordinate processes in the outer membrane?

 The main focus thus far by the staff supported by OMPorg has been on objectives one, two and four, with additional work on a new objective linked to a fortuitous discovery we made while addressing these objectives.
-Objective three is still in development and will not be described further here.
+We opted to abandon Objective three due to the greater progress made in other objectives.

 Objective 2 – Do OMPs influence the functions of proteins in the inner membrane of Gram-negative bacteria?
-We have now demonstrated that the answer to this question is a definitive yes.
+We answered to this question.
 The two membranes of Gram-negative bacteria are separated by a 30 nm gap known as the periplasm.
-We have shown that the highly restricted mobility of OMPs becomes imprinted on inner membrane proteins when the two become connected through the periplasm by energized protein bridges, which in turn leads to the OMP dictating how inner membrane proteins behave.
-Such connections are essential in Gram-negative bacteria; for example, it is the means by which energy-dependent uptake of essential vitamins and nutrients occurs.
-Up to now, there has been little exploration of the crosstalk between the two membranes in live bacteria.
-We plan on further work in this exciting area to see if the lessons we have learnt are applicable to different systems.
+We showed that the highly restricted mobility of OMPs becomes imprinted on inner membrane proteins when the two become connected through the periplasm by energized protein bridges, which in turn leads to OMPs dictating how inner membrane proteins behave.
+Such connections have since been seen in the transenvelope LPS biogenesis machine by the Kahne lab in Harvard.

 Objective 4 - Do OMP islands coordinate processes in the outer membrane?
-As a first step in addressing this fundamental problem, we are developing strategies to simultaneously image (by super-resolution fluorescence microscopy) the location of LPS (lipid) in the outer membrane and OMPs.
-This work is still at a preliminary stage but we have already obtained intriguing data which is being followed up.
+As a first step in addressing this fundamental problem, we developed strategies to simultaneously image (by super-resolution fluorescence microscopy) the location of LPS (lipid) in the outer membrane and OMPs.
+Through this work, we have discovered that LPS and OMPs exhibit very different spatiotemporal behaviour.
+This work is currently being prepared for publication.

 3D-Structured illumination data (false colour) for BamA containing OMP islands in E. coli